arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 = I need more features.
 Can I hire you? =

-Please checkout the [Image Attributes Pro add-on](https://imageattributespro.com/?utm_source=wordpress&utm_medium=readme) to see if it suits your requirement.
-If not, please [get in touch via my contact form](http://millionclues.com/contact/) with a brief description of your requirement and budget for the project.
-I will be in touch shortly.
+Please checkout the [Image Attributes Pro add-on](https://imageattributespro.com/?utm_source=wordpress.org&utm_medium=readme) to see if it suits your requirement.
+If not, please [send in a feature request](https://imageattributespro.com/contact/?utm_source=wordpress.org&utm_medium=faq-feature-request) with a brief description of your requirement and I will be in touch shortly.

 = This plugin saved me a lot of time, how can I show my appreciation? =

 I am glad to hear that!
-You can either [upgrade to pro](https://imageattributespro.com/?utm_source=wordpress&utm_medium=readme) or leave a [rating](https://wordpress.org/support/plugin/auto-image-attributes-from-filename-with-bulk-updater/reviews/?rate=5#new-post) to motivate me to keep working on the plugin.
+You can either [upgrade to pro](https://imageattributespro.com/?utm_source=wordpress.org&utm_medium=readme-faq) or leave a [rating](https://wordpress.org/support/plugin/auto-image-attributes-from-filename-with-bulk-updater/reviews/?rate=5#new-post) to motivate me to keep working on the plugin.

 == Screenshots ==